tBlabs/RecursiveNotebook/README.md

 *This is my first app in these technologies...
 This project is not complete but works.*

+Demo:

+www.rBook.specteam.pl

 You can:
 - [x] add/edit/remove notes from database
+- [x] do fast deploy and publish with proper batch scripts

 You can't (future features):
 - [ ] do authentication